 1a.
 If response is “Bottled water”: What is the main source of water used by your household for other purposes, such as cooking and handwashing?

-Piped water into dwelling → Go to Question 4 (please skip questions 2 & 3)
+Piped water into dwelling → Go to Question 4 (Please skip questions 2 & 3)

-Piped water to yard/plot → Go to Question 4 (please skip questions 2 & 3)
+Piped water to yard/plot → Go to Question 4 (Please skip questions 2 & 3)

 Public tap/standpipe → Go to Question 2